kagisearch/kagi-docs/orion/src/getting-started/faqs.md

 ## How do I access my Favorites via shortcuts (CMD + #)?

-Open Preferences -> Browsing, uncheck "Use cmd1 - cmd9 to switch tabs"
+Open Preferences -> Browsing, uncheck "Use cmd1 - cmd9 to switch tabs".

+Note that Orion uses Bookmarks bar that is separate from Favorites for more control, so you would need to copy bookmarks you want to the Bookmarks bar folder.